IBM-Bluemix-Docs/third-party/service-checklist.md

 # Checklist for selling services on {{site.data.keyword.cloud_notm}}
 {: #checklist}

-Use the following checklists to track all the tasks required to define, develop, and publish your integrated billing service.
+Use the following checklists to track all the tasks required to define, develop, and publish your third-party service.
 {:shortdesc}

 ## Defining your service